News and featured events

 About the Program

-In August 2010, Penn State was awarded one of eleven highly competitive National Resource Center (NRC) grants from the U.S. Department of Education to support the creation and operations of the first internationally-focused NRC on Penn State’s campus.
+The Center for Global Studies was founded in August 2010 after Penn State was awarded one of eleven highly competitive National Resource Center grants by the Department of Education.

 Working across all major university units, our mission is to enhance Penn State’s recognition as a university known for excellent research, teaching, and outreach in global studies.
 Our goal is to create a truly cross-disciplinary center for the creative and innovative study of the many complex facets of globalization.
 We offer the university an impact-oriented vision for facilitating and coordinating faculty and student research, promoting globally-relevant graduate and undergraduate education (especially language skills), and introducing new outreach programs.

 2015 Global Studies Undergraduate Research Symposium

 April 13, 2015 at the University of Pittsburgh

 Penn State’s Center for Global Studies is excited to announce its involvement with the 2015 Global Studies Undergraduate Research Symposium, being held at the University of Pittsburgh on April 13, 2015.
 Penn State’s CGS will be working in conjunction with the University of Pittsburgh’s Global Studies Center to attract and highlight undergraduate research on a wide variety of global topics and issues.
 This event will serve as a prime networking opportunity for students looking to build careers in a global field.
 Any student conducting research emphasizing our interconnected world in areas such as (but not limited to) global economics, gender, health, education, politics, media, nationalism, ethnicity, spirituality, and community is encouraged to apply.